mlmc-10it/the-accelerometer-Lachlan55/README.md

 # My Findings Of The Micro:Bit JavaScript/Python Code:
 <dt>Accelerometer Findings:<dt>
-<dd>While running the python code bout the accelerometer I found out that the movement of the x, y, and z axis (coords) would show you the designated image, in this case if the gesture made was in a positive z axis direction, the handheld micro:bit would display a happy face.
-Else it would display a frowning face.<dd>
+<dd>While running the python code about the accelerometer I found out that the movement of the x, y, and z axis (coords) would show you the designated image, in this case if the gesture made was in a positive z axis direction, the handheld micro:bit would display a happy face.
+Else it would display a frowning face.
+I believe you would be able to use the features of the x, y, and z axis' to display the exact coordinates on your micro:bit.
+This would be extremely useful for tasks like excavations where the coordinates are mandatory to know.<dd>